 The Umrah is an Islamic pilgrimage to Mecca which Muslims can undertake at any time of the year, while the Ḥajj is a pilgrimage which has specific dates, taking place during the last month of the Islamic calendar (August to September).
 Muslims are encouraged to undertake Hajj at least once during their lives.

-Eligible citizens wishing to apply for an Umrah visa or a Hajj visa to make a pilgrimage to Mecca are required to do so through a Saudi Arabia Consulate.
+Eligible citizens wishing to apply for an Umrah visa or a Hajj visa to make a pilgrimage to Mecca in the past have been required to do so through a Saudi Arabia Consulate.

 Where Can I Apply for a Visa for Umrah or Hajj?